balakreshnan/Samples2021/Synapseworkspace/opencensuslog.md

 ## Steps

-- Create a Databricks cluster
+- Create a Spark cluster
 - install library
 - create a conda file and upload
 - Create a environment.yml